 Colomba di Pasqua

-It’s Easter Sunday, and that means if you’ve stopped by either of our retail locations, you’ve no doubt seen Colomba di Pasqua on the shelves.
+It’s Easter season, and that means if you’ve stopped by either of our retail locations, you’ve no doubt seen Colomba di Pasqua on the shelves.
 It’s a traditional Italian bread baked and served for Easter.

 If you’ve had panettone before, then you’re more familiar with colomba di pasqua than you might think.
 The two breads are very similar.
 While panettone usually has candied fruits and raisins in it, colomba contains citrus peels.
 Panettone is also baked into a dome shape and colomba is baked in a dove shaped mold.
 In fact, 'Colomba di Pasqua' translates into “Easter dove”.
 The dove is a delicate bird and a symbol of love and peace, an obvious theme of the springtime holiday.